 Additional Tips on Heavy Equipment Shipping

-Always ask questions when dealing with heavy equipment movers.
+Always ask questions when dealing with heavy equipment transport companies.
 You have a variety of options when it comes to equipment transport.

 Most heavy haul trucking will offer multiple options for transporting your equipment, so you can always go with the choice that makes you feel the most comfortable.

 Primary among your goals when shipping equipment is:

 Safety of the truck and trailer while your equipment hauling.
 You are the shipper and legally are liable to make sure the load is moving in the most secured and safe fashion possible.
 Use your common sense and ask the driver and ourselves questions.
 If you don’t like the answers, stop the load!

 Reliability of the Truck hauling your equipment – you want to avoid trucks that will break down or have trouble pulling your equipment over the route which might include mountains.
 Sufficient Horsepower is a must!

 Regulations: make sure you “are legal” ie underweight and/or not over length, over width or over height.
 We can help you with this in advance.
 If special permits are needed, we and the carrier will work together to get them for you!